 Phu Lang Pottery Village

 The pottery here has brown, black, and light yellow glazes.
-Each finished product goes through many stages from spreading the clay, shaping, cutting, drying, firing, and assembling…
+Each finished product goes through many stages, from spreading the clay, shaping, cutting, drying, firing, and assembling…

 Tho Ha rice paper